Father Of Missionary John Chau Blames ‘Extreme’ Evangelical Christianity For His Death Trying To Convert Tribe

 “We have decided not to disturb the Sentinelese,” authorities announced.
 “We have not tried to contact them for the past many days, and have decided not to continue trying… We should not hamper their sentiments.
 They shoot arrows on any invader.
 That is their message, saying don’t come on the island, and we respect this.”

 Before his death, John Chau left his diary with the fishermen who took him to the island.

-Inside was the passage, “You guys might think I’m crazy in all this but I think it’s worthwhile to declare Jesus to these people.
-God, I don’t want to die.”
+“You guys might think I’m crazy in all this but I think it’s worthwhile to declare Jesus to these people.
+God, I don’t want to die,” read a passage from his diary.